-The Black slaves were taken as Freedmen (no longer slaves after 1866) to Oklahoma along the same Trail of Tears march forced upon the Cherokee by the US Federal Government and the President of 1838.
-The combined peoples, Native and Black, marched through severe winter and the harshest blizzards in the century, on from the Carolinas into Oklahoma, losing many to exposure and hypothermia, starvation, over exertion, and illness.
+The African slaves and biracial offspring joining the Cherokee were taken as Freedmen along the same Trail of Tears march forced he U.S. Federal Government and the President of 1838.
+The combined peoples, natives and blacks, marched through the harshest blizzards of the 19th century from the Carolinas into Oklahoma, losing many to hypothermia, starvation, over exertion, and severe illness.

-Cherokee Nation, until 2011, held the rank of second-largest Native American Tribe or Nation.
-Without its black descendants, it may fall through the ranks.
+Cherokee Nation, until 2011, held the rank of second-largest Native American group, but without its black descendants, that rank may fall.

-The ex-slaves, or Freedmen at the end of the American Civil War, that accompanied the Cherokee Nation to Oklahoma - and their descendants - were on the tribal books as official Cherokee citizens until the about 1980.
+The ex-slaves, or Freedmen, that went to Oklahoma - and their descendants - were on the tribal books as official tribal citizens until about 1980.

-However, the Cherokees then amended their membership requirements to mandate direct descent from an ancestor listed in the Cherokee By Blood section of the official Dawes Rolls counting Native numbers (see link below).
-This action disallowed many of the Black descendants of the original Cherokee Freedmen who could not prove a blood tie-in.
+After 1980, the tribal leaders amended their membership requirements to mandate direct descent from an ancestor listed in the Cherokee By Blood section of the official Dawes Rolls that counted native numbers.
+This action disallowed many of the black descendants of the original Cherokee Freedmen who could not prove blood ties.

-The tribe stripped these former citizens of tribal voting rights and of their citizenship, while the controversial legal actions associated with this movement continued to 2007 and 2011.
-At the same time, harsher backlash began to occur in 2011 when HUD decided to deny Cherokee Nation funding after its Supreme Court tossed the Blacks from membership.
+The tribe stripped these former citizens of tribal voting rights and citizenship, while these controversial legal actions received backlash, they continued to 2007 and were re-examined in 2011.

 Lawsuits and Bills

 - H.R.
 2824 [110th]: To sever US relations with the Cherokee Nation

 A bill in the U.S. Congress: To sever United States' government relations with the Cherokee Nation ...